synxlin/restricted_Boltzmann_machine/README.md

-# rbm_python
+# Restricted Boltzmann Machine
-python version of Restricted Boltzmann Machine
+This is a python version of Restricted Boltzmann Machine and digits recognition with RBM.

+See more in doc/.